 The state of affairs

 Consumers are ready for traditional retailers to deliver the same level of AI-based personalization they enjoy in other aspects of their lives.
-Our research revealed that 42 percent of consumers feel it is critical for companies to set new standards for service and engagement.
-Yet, out of 11 industry groups, consumers rank retailers dead last in their ability to continually improve customer experiences.ii
+Our research revealed that 35 percent of consumers feel it is critical for companies to set new standards for service and engagement.
+Yet, only 27% of consumers in the UK felt retailers were highly competent in doing so.ii

 For retailers, waiting to jump on the AI bandwagon is not a winning option.
 To survive even the next five years, they must pursue AI’s potential today.